adarshkumar4/oda-canvas-credop/source/operators/carbon-management-op/carbon.md

 # Carbon-Management-Operator

+## Carbon Intensity
 Carbon intensity measures how much carbon (CO2e) is emitted per kilowatt-hour (KWh) of electricity consumed.
 The standard unit of carbon intensity is gCO2eq/kWh, or grams of carbon per kilowatt hour.

+## Carbon Aware Software
-Carbon awareness means understanding that the energy you consume does not always have the same impact in terms of carbon intensity - it varies depending on the time and place it is consumed due to the inherent variability of renewable energy caused by the unpredictability of weather conditions.
-Electricity is generated from various sources, each with different carbon emissions.
-Renewable sources (wind, solar, hydro) emit little to no carbon, while fossil fuels (coal, gas) emit more, with coal being the highest.carbon consumption is not directly proportional to the amount of energy consumption it's based on the source of energy it's coming from.
+Carbon awareness is the understanding that the environmental impact of electricity consumption varies based on the time and location of consumption, due to the fluctuating availability of renewable energy sources.
+Electricity is produced from a mix of sources, each with its own carbon emissions profile — renewables like wind, solar, and hydro generates minimal carbon, while fossil fuels such as coal and gas produces much more, with coal being the most carbon-intensive.
+The carbon footprint of energy used is determined primarily by its source, then the amount consumed.

-Being Carbon Aware Software means consuming electricity more when electricity is cleaner (i.e.more energy comes from low carbon sources) and consuming electricity less when electricity is dirtier (i.e. more energy comes from high carbon sources).
+Carbon-aware software is designed to increase electricity usage when the grid is supplied by cleaner, low-carbon sources, and decrease usage when the grid relies more on high-carbon sources.
+This approach helps minimize overall carbon emissions by aligning energy consumption with periods of lower carbon intensity of grid.

-[Studies](https://ieeexplore.ieee.org/document/6128960) show these actions can result in 45% to 99% carbon reductions depending on the number of renewables powering the grid.
+[Studies](https://ieeexplore.ieee.org/document/6128960) shows that these actions can result in 45% to 99% carbon reductions depending on the number of renewables powering the grid.

-Carbon Aware Software

-We can achieve goal of carbon aware software by applying these two approaches.
+## We can make our softwares Carbon Aware by following these approaches :

-Scheduling workloads :
+### Scheduling workloads according to the carbon intensity of the region or grid where they run:
 Use Case:
 For example, training a Machine Learning model at a different time or region with much lower carbon intensity.By leveraging real-time data on grid carbon intensity, carbon aware software can schedule computational tasks, adjust performance settings, or shift workloads to times and places where renewable energy sources are more prevalent, minimizing the overall carbon footprint.